JanHerca/urantiapedia/output/wikijs/en/article/Lynne_Kulieke/Worshipful_Problem_Solving.md

 Let's commence with a study of the nature of worship.
 We are informed:

-> Worship is a personal communion with that which is divinely real, with that which is the very source of reality. ([UB 196:3.22](/en/The_Urantia_Book/196#p3_22))
+> Worship is a personal communion with that which is divinely real, with that which is the very source of reality. (<a id="a44_116"></a>[UB 196:3.22](/en/The_Urantia_Book/196#p3_22))

-> Worship [is] the sincere pursuit of divine values and the wholehearted love of the divine ValueGiver. ([UB 16:8.14](/en/The_Urantia_Book/16#p8_14))
+> Worship [is] the sincere pursuit of divine values and the wholehearted love of the divine ValueGiver. (<a id="a46_105"></a>[UB 16:8.14](/en/The_Urantia_Book/16#p8_14))

-> Worship is the conscious and joyous act of recognizing and acknowledging the truth and fact of the intimate and personal relationships of the Creators with their creatures. ([UB 27:7.1](/en/The_Urantia_Book/27#p7_1))
+> Worship is the conscious and joyous act of recognizing and acknowledging the truth and fact of the intimate and personal relationships of the Creators with their creatures. (<a id="a48_176"></a>[UB 27:7.1](/en/The_Urantia_Book/27#p7_1))

-> Only personalities can commune with each other, albeit this personal communion may be greatly facilitated by the presence of just such an impersonal entity as the Thought Adjuster...[and]only a person can love and be loved. ([UB 1:7.1](/en/The_Urantia_Book/1#p7_1))
+> Only personalities can commune with each other, albeit this personal communion may be greatly facilitated by the presence of just such an impersonal entity as the Thought Adjuster...[and]only a person can love and be loved. (<a id="a50_227"></a>[UB 1:7.1](/en/The_Urantia_Book/1#p7_1))

-> Worship is...the act of the material mind's assenting to the attempt of its spiritualizing self, under the guidance of the associated spirit, to com municate with God as a faith son of the Universal Father. ([UB 5:3.8](/en/The_Urantia_Book/5#p3_8))
+> Worship is...the act of the material mind's assenting to the attempt of its spiritualizing self, under the guidance of the associated spirit, to com municate with God as a faith son of the Universal Father. (<a id="a52_210"></a>[UB 5:3.8](/en/The_Urantia_Book/5#p3_8))

 There is a dynamic here which I have chosen to emphasize through the arrangement of the citations.
 Notice we begin with a rather general statement about the worship of God as the source of reality, but it becomes readily apparent that with the choice of the word “communion” as an alternative for “worship,” the activity takes on meaning and reality for us as time-space mortals only inasmuch as it is personal, and most significantly, as it makes forever clear that personal relationship illuminated by Michael's bestowal on earth, the loving relationship of Father and child.

-> The Father desires all his creatures to be in personal communion with him...Therefore settle in your philosophy now and forever: To each of you and all of us, God is approachable, the Father is attainable, the way is open.... ([UB 5:1.8](/en/The_Urantia_Book/5#p1_8))
+> The Father desires all his creatures to be in personal communion with him...Therefore settle in your philosophy now and forever: To each of you and all of us, God is approachable, the Father is attainable, the way is open.... (<a id="a56_229"></a>[UB 5:1.8](/en/The_Urantia_Book/5#p1_8))

-> Although the approach to the Paradise presence of the Father must await your attainment of the highest finite levels of spirit progression, you should rejoice in the recognition of the everpresent possibility of immediate communion with the bestowal spirit of the Father so intimately associated with your inner soul and your spiritualizing self. ([UB 5:1.3](/en/The_Urantia_Book/5#p1_3))
+> Although the approach to the Paradise presence of the Father must await your attainment of the highest finite levels of spirit progression, you should rejoice in the recognition of the everpresent possibility of immediate communion with the bestowal spirit of the Father so intimately associated with your inner soul and your spiritualizing self. (<a id="a58_350"></a>[UB 5:1.3](/en/The_Urantia_Book/5#p1_3))

-> The great challenge to modern man is to achieve better communication with the divine Monitor that dwells within the human mind. ([UB 196:3.34](/en/The_Urantia_Book/196#p3_34))
+> The great challenge to modern man is to achieve better communication with the divine Monitor that dwells within the human mind. (<a id="a60_131"></a>[UB 196:3.34](/en/The_Urantia_Book/196#p3_34))

-> But there are other universe difficulties [which] must be met and planetary obstacles [which] must be encountered as a part of the experience training provided for the growth and development, the progressive perfection, of the evolving souls of mortal creatures. ([UB 154:2.5](/en/The_Urantia_Book/154#p2_5))
+> But there are other universe difficulties [which] must be met and planetary obstacles [which] must be encountered as a part of the experience training provided for the growth and development, the progressive perfection, of the evolving souls of mortal creatures. (<a id="a62_266"></a>[UB 154:2.5](/en/The_Urantia_Book/154#p2_5))

-> Of all the problems in the universe requiring an exercise of consummate wisdom of experience and adaptability, none are more important than those arising out of the relationships and associations of intelligent beings. ([UB 28:5.13](/en/The_Urantia_Book/28#p5_13))
+> Of all the problems in the universe requiring an exercise of consummate wisdom of experience and adaptability, none are more important than those arising out of the relationships and associations of intelligent beings. (<a id="a64_222"></a>[UB 28:5.13](/en/The_Urantia_Book/28#p5_13))

 Still, we are reminded that worship is, as I remarked at the beginning, for its own sake; prayer embodies a self- or creature-interest element; that is the great difference between worship and prayer.
 There is absolutely no self-request or other element of personal interest in true worship; we simply worship God for what we comprehend him to be.
 Worship asks nothing and expects nothing for the worshiper.
-We do not worship the Father because of anything we may derive from such veneration (such as solutions to our problems); we render such devotion and engage in such worship as a natural and spontaneous reaction to the recognition of the Father's matchless personality and because of his lovable nature and adorable attributes. ([UB 5:3.3](/en/The_Urantia_Book/5#p3_3))
+We do not worship the Father because of anything we may derive from such veneration (such as solutions to our problems); we render such devotion and engage in such worship as a natural and spontaneous reaction to the recognition of the Father's matchless personality and because of his lovable nature and adorable attributes. (<a id="a66_735"></a>[UB 5:3.3](/en/The_Urantia_Book/5#p3_3))

 These remarks may be definitive, but more is required to understand why the authors dare, then, in another paper to use the word “worship” in combination with the words “problem solving,” Clearly the phrase suggests benefits, though unsought in moments of true worship, to be derived from communion with the Father.
 Rodan provides some enlightenment.